informatom/ember-hobo-demo/README.md

   end
 ```

-To customize the asset handling inlude in `development.rb`:
+To customize the asset handling include in `development.rb`:
 ```ruby
 config.ember.variant = :development
 ```